chinanf-boy/awesome-stars/README.md

 ## HTML

 - [Xin-Yue](https://github.com/sikaozhe1997/Xin-Yue) - 岳昕：致北大师生与北大外国语学院的一封公开信
-- [go101](https://github.com/go101/go101) - a book focusing on Go syntax/semantics and all kinds of details.
+- [go101](https://github.com/go101/go101) - A book focusing on Go syntax/semantics and all kinds of details.
 - [fastclick](https://github.com/ftlabs/fastclick) - Polyfill to remove click delays on browsers with touch UIs
 - [foundation-sites](https://github.com/zurb/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
 - [WebFundamentals](https://github.com/google/WebFundamentals) - Best practices for modern web development